 Imaging tests that can show inflammation of the pancreas include:

-Treatment often requires a stay in the hospital and may involve:
+Treatment often requires a stay in the hospital.
+It may involve:

-Occasionally a tube will be inserted through the nose or mouth to remove the contents of the stomach (nasogastric suctioning).
+A tube may be inserted through the nose or mouth to remove the contents of the stomach (nasogastric suctioning).
 This may be done if vomiting and severe pain do not improve, or if a paralyzed bowel (paralytic ileus ) develops.
 The tube will stay in for 1 - 2 days to 1 - 2 weeks.

 Treating the condition that caused the problem can prevent repeated attacks.